LabIO/barulhometro/README.md

 #BARULHOMETRO

-Barulhometro is an application written in [Pure Data] (http://www.puredata.info) to be used at Poetry Slam events to calculate a score the noise level made by the audience after each poem.
+Barulhometro is an application written in [Pure Data] (http://www.puredata.info) to be used at Poetry Slam events to calculate a score based on the noise level made by the audience after each poem.
 It also calculates the average of the human jury scores, and displays a countdown timer.

 At the moment only the Portuguese version is available.